Rinat Fakhretdinov: Ultimate Fighting Championship

 Fakhretdinov made his UFC debut on June 4, 2022, at UFC Fight Night 207 in a welterweight bout against Andreas Michailidis.
 He won the fight via unanimous decision.

 Fakhretdinov was expected to face Michael Morales on December 17, 2022, at UFC Fight Night 216.
 However, Morales pulled out and was replaced by Bryan Battle.
 Fakhretdinov won the one-sided fight by unanimous decision.

 Fakhretdinov faced Kevin Lee on July 1, 2023, at UFC on ESPN 48.
 He won the fight via technical submission due to a guillotine choke with in the opening minute.

 Fakhretdinov faced Elizeu Zaleski dos Santos on November 4, 2023, at UFC Fight Night 231.
 The bout ended in a majority draw.

 Fakhretdinov faced Nicolas Dalby on June 22, 2024, at UFC on ABC 6.
 He won the fight by split decision.

 Fakhretdinov was scheduled to face Nursulton Ruziboev on October 26, 2024 at UFC 308.
 However, Ruziboev withdrew from the fight due to an injury and was replaced by former LFA Welterweight Champion and promotional newcomer Carlos Leal.
 He won the bout by unanimous decision, despite 16 of 16 media outlets scoring the bout for Leal.

-Fakhretdinov is scheduled to face former LFA Welterweight Champion Gabriel Bonfim on February 15, 2025 at UFC Fight Night 251.
+Fakhretdinov was scheduled to face former LFA Welterweight Champion Gabriel Bonfim on February 15, 2025 at UFC Fight Night 251.
 However, Fakhretdinov withdrew from the fight due to an undisclosed injury and was replaced by Khaos Williams.

 Fakhretdinov faced Andreas Gustafsson on September 6, 2025 at UFC Fight Night 258.
 He won the fight by technical knockout one minute into the first round.

+On December 22, 2025, it was reported that Fakhretdinov parted ways with the UFC after completed his fight contract and was not re-signed by the promotion.